Geometry Via Sprays on Frechet Manifolds: Prerequisites

-Thus, we see that Condition \eqref{eq:sp1} (in addition to being a second-order vector field), simply means that $ {\vf}_{U,2} $ is homogeneous of degree 2 in the variable $ v $.
-It follows that $ {\vf}_{U,2} $ is a quadratic map in its second variable, and specifically, this quadratic map is given by
+Thus, we observe that \eqref{eq:sp1} (in addition to being a second-order vector field), simply means that $ {\vf}_{U,2} $ is homogeneous of degree 2 in the variable $ v $.
+It follows that $ {\vf}_{U,2} $ is a quadratic map in its second variable, and more precisely, this quadratic map is given by